martha-thomae/JS_ScUp/README.md

 - The **ArsNova_and_WhiteMensural module** deals with the context-dependent nature of the notation by implementing the _principles of imperfection and alteration_—outlined by Franco of Cologne (ca. 1280) and Willi Apel.
 It also includes functions for: distinguishing between dots of division and dots of augmentation, handling hemiola coloration, dealing with the simultaneous use of perfect mensurations at different note levels.
 A newly introduced feature is the capability of dealing with changes of mensuration within a voice.

 - The **ArsAntiqua module** handles Franconian notation, interpreting groups of semibreves as pointed out by Franco's _Ars cantus mensurabilis_ (ca. 1280) for ternary and binary division of the breve.
-It also has support for repeating tenors, expanding the set of notes of the repeated tenor in the score representation.
+It also supports repeating tenors, expanding the set of notes of the repeated tenor in the score representation.

 ## Requirements
 - [Node.js](https://nodejs.org/en/)